 The logic of the extensions may include elements described with regular expressions.
 FAST expressions only support Ruby language regular expression syntax.
 It is assumed that you are familiar with the Ruby regular expression syntax.
 To see detailed information, proceed to this link.

-When creating a FAST extension, you need to understand the structure of the HTTP request sent to the application and that of the HTTP response received from the application to correctly describe the request elements that you need to work with using the points.
+When creating a FAST extension, you need to understand the structure of the HTTP request sent to the application and that of the HTTP response received from the application in order to correctly describe the request elements that you need to work with using the points.

 To see detailed information, proceed to this link.